Mozo guides

 • Preparing for emergencies

-• Buy big-ticket items or goals
+• Buying big-ticket items or goals

-• Reduce the temptation to spend
+• Reducing the temptation to spend

-• Help grow your credit score
+• Helping improve your credit score.

 What should I look for in a savings account?